ajbanjara/Wireshark/SampleCaptures.md

 Does anyone have a sample trace of Q-in-Q (IEEE 802.1ah) or MAC-in-MAC?
 If you add either to these samples, I would appreciate if you drop me a note at richman30@ix.netcom.com .
 Thank you.

 \--LMR

 ---

-## How to add a new capture file?
-The instruction above seems to be for an old version of the wiki software (the method is different), and it's not clear where the upload should go: is there supposed to be an attachments folder?
-Or is that just an artifact of the old attachments process?

----